lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 And instead of using `yield`, we use `yield*` to return a delayed sequence of States.

 _Why does `_mapDeviceRequestedToState()` return a delayed sequence of States, instead of a single State?_

+Because it returns two States: `DeviceLoadInProgress` first, followed by `DeviceLoadSuccess` a short while later.

 `_mapDeviceRequestedToState()` responds to the `DeviceRequested` Event by first returning the `DeviceLoadInProgress` State: [`blocs/device_bloc.dart`](https://github.com/lupyuen/pinetime-companion/blob/bloc/lib/blocs/device_bloc.dart)